beerose/blog/content/posts/ts-fight/post.md

   </div>
 </div>

-With this article, I do not want to say that type-driven development is superior and the only way to go about writing code.
+With this article, I do not want to preach that type-driven development is superior and the only way to go about writing code.
 I want to show you that being on the "fixing typescript" side of the spectrum won't allow you to get the most out of TypeScript and that you may want to go a bit more to the other side.

 But let's make one thing clear — even if you write your code in JS, without types (or annotating everything as `any`), and then add more types, it's not like TypeScript is useless.
 It's not like you won't have `any` (hehe) TypeScript benefits.
 It will still allow you to maintain your code easier, make refactorings faster, prevent you from some embarrassing errors in your client's browser.
 However, there's more to TypeScript.
 And do we want to settle for less?